Dangoz/RomaN-doc/pages/index.md

                      user B behaviour = 50 (user B blocked 50 times) user A view user B profile : user A pay 100, user B receive = 100*(50/100) - 10 = 40
             user B view user A profile : user B pay 100, user A receive = 100*(100/100) - 10 = 90
+		- User can see not only (following, followers, matches,...) but also who is blocking her/him and why.

 * plus tx fees
 ** using ether for testnet